maubanel/UE5-CPP-Functions-Templates-Classes/vanilla-functions/README.md

 ##### `Step 9.`\|`UECPPFTC`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now when you run the program it is the same as before but with added padding at the bottom and the proper separtion of the declaration and definitions into their separate files.
+Now when you run the program it is the same as before but we are declaring our functions in the `.h` file and including it in the `.cpp`.

 ![h and cpp files working when run](images/dotHdotCPP.png)